Sometimes it is the simplest things that are overlooked. Case in point? The Family Emergency Plan.

 - In your desk drawer at work

-One easy way to get started is to go to the FEMA Ready site where you can fill out much of this information online.
+One easy way to get started is to go to the Ready.gov website where you can fill out much of this information online.
 You can then print out the online document and add the supplemental information on your own.
 You will find the fill-in form here: Family Emergency Plan Fill-In Form.

 Whatever you do, do not fall prey to rip-off artists who will want to charge your hundreds, if not thousands of dollars to prepare a Family Emergency Plan for you.
 Unless you are independently wealthy, you can do it yourself over the course of one weekend.
 (Be sure to read my article, The Black Umbrella Rip Off to give you an idea of the sneaky ways folks will try to coax you out of your money.)